rgvlee/EntityFrameworkCore.Testing/README.md

 ## Overview

-EntityFrameworkCore.Testing is a mocking library that creates EntityFrameworkCore DbContext system mocks.
+EntityFrameworkCore.Testing allows you to create an EntityFrameworkCore DbContext that you can use in your unit tests.
 It's easy to use (usually just a single line of code) with implementations for both Moq and NSubstitute.

+It uses the decorator pattern to extend the functionality of an existing database provider and was designed with the [Microsoft in-memory provider](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli) in mind.
+Supported operations are sent to the database provider and unsupported operations, such as relational operations, are handled by EntityFrameworkCore.Testing.
+While it does not attempt to mock supported operations, it does decorate the implementations using a mocking framework so you get all of the benefits of using a one such as being able to assert an invocation.

 It includes support for queries/keyless db sets, FromSql/FromSqlRaw/FromSqlInterpolated, ExecuteSqlCommand/ExecuteSqlRaw/ExecuteSqlInterpolated, and async LINQ operations.